 (e) Be executed by TOs; and

-(f) Not include Load shed.
+(f) Not include generation re-Dispatch or Load shed.

 (3) An approved PCAP may be executed immediately prior to a contingency by the TO without instruction by ERCOT, or shall be executed upon direction by ERCOT.